bananaml/banana-cli/README.md

 On changes to the handler() block, it reruns the handler() without needing to wait for another init

-It does this by pushing code as logical to a jupyter notebook backend.
+It does this by pushing code in logical chunks to a jupyter notebook backend, to persist memory between refreshes.

 ### To use it